 “The day after my mammogram, I received a call from my doctor’s office asking me to come back in.
 I asked them ‘How soon?’
 And they responded, ‘How far away are you?’
 That should’ve been clear to me that they wanted me in immediately,” she said.

 After an ultrasound and biopsy, Jennifer was diagnosed with Stage 1 lobular breast cancer.
 She struggled to put on a brave face for her family during the holidays, but the most difficult part was telling her kids.

 “My husband and I knew that we needed to be open with our teenagers and give them as much information as possible – including statistics, which helped provide some comfort level.”

 To say Jennifer had a lot on her plate would be an understatement.
-Unfortunately, she didn’t have much time to process her feelings as decisions needed to be made quickly.
+Unfortunately, she didn’t have much time to process her feelings.
+Decisions needed to be made quickly.
 Would she get a lumpectomy or mastectomy?
 Would she go through chemo?
 How would she balance treatments and life?

 With support from doctors, family, and other survivors, she learned about her options and decided on the best treatment for her.
-This past January, Jennifer had surgery to remove her tumor and then followed up with radiation therapy in March.
+Then in January, Jennifer had surgery to remove her tumor and then followed up with radiation therapy in March.

 The day after my mammogram, I received a call from my doctor’s office asking me to come back in.
 I asked them ‘How soon?’
 And they responded, ‘How far away are you?’

 Jennifer also found it helpful to connect with a case manager from Blue Cross NC.
 Case managers are registered nurses who help members with chronic or complex conditions manage their care.
 Jennifer’s case manager was able to link her with a nutritionist and mental health provider.
 This whole-person approach to her health helped shape Jennifer’s lifestyle and empowered her to take action and stay healthy.
 Throughout her treatment Jennifer focused on exercising, eating a vegetarian diet, and managing her stress levels.